zsvoboda/covid_cz/README.md

 ![COVID CZ Dashboard](https://raw.githubusercontent.com/zsvoboda/covid_cz/main/img/covid_cz.dashboard.png)

-Then you can visually create your own data visualizations and interactive dasboards.
+Then you can visually create your own data visualizations and interactive dashboards.
 You should be able to complete this in less than 15 minutes.

 # Multitenancy
 This project sets up 15 workspaces.
 One of them named `Česká republika (All data)` contains complete Czech Republic data.
 There are additional 14 workspaces (e.g. `Praha` or `Jihomoravský kraj`), one per each Czech county, that contain data for a specific county.